Spicy Squash Soup (or any Winter Squash like Carnival, Butternut, Kabocha, Red Kuri)

 by Nov 3, 2017

-Collecting colorful winter squash and cooking up a batch of soup without having to go to the store first is one of my Fall pleasures.
+Collecting colorful winter squash and cooking up a batch of soup without having to first go to the store is one of my fall pleasures.
 Here’s a basic recipe to get you going.
-Any winter squash will do—carnival, kabocha, sweet pumpkin, red kuri, kabocha, hubbard, butternut, or a combination—just aim for about 2 pounds.
+Any winter squash will do, just aim for about 2 pounds.

-Be sure to taste your chicken broth as you can ruin all your hard work with a bad brand.
-When I use a box, I go for Imagine brand over Pacific.
-Of course, homemade or frozen stock is the best, but it isn’t always convenient.
-Last resort, just use water and a couple cubes of Rapunzel or Edward & Sons veggie bouillon.
+Be sure to taste your chicken broth, as you can ruin all your hard work with a bad brand.
+Homemade stock is always best, and you can make it from as little as a rotisserie chicken carcass and a carrot.
+As a last resort, use water and a couple Rapunzel or Edward & Sons vegetable bouillon cubes.

 Ingredients